BD & Partnerships Newbie

 Shortly after, I bought a one-way ticket to SF and landed a gig at Truebill (YC W16), a personal finance app that helps people optimize spending, manage subscriptions, lower bills, save for the future, create budgets, and more.

-I've recently joined Lambda School, a 9-month program that teaches people how to code or design, for free, until they land a job.
+I've recently joined Lambda School, a software engineering academy that teaches people to code or design, for free, until they land a high-paying job.

 I'm interested in many things but have a soft spot for multi-sided marketplaces, early-stage investing, sneakers, education, and financial scandals.

 As I was on a flight to Europe, I started reading "The Quants," a book on the origins of quantitative investing.